amanssur-tech/d3-visualizations/README.md

 - Supports export through shared utility functions

 This setup allows adding new visualizations easily — just drop a new chart file in `/src/components/charts` and add a route.

 ---

-## 🌈 Future Enhancements

-- 🌍 Deploy with a custom domain (e.g. **viz.manssurmedia.com**)
-- 🧮 Add filtering and sorting interactions
-- ⚙️ Integrate mock APIs for live data updates
-- 🎛️ Add a dashboard “About” card showcasing stack and deployment

----